01 of 04

 The company, under the new ownership of Simon McKenzie and Michael Tam, recently updated their classical lines to include playful pairings of wood and technology with products such as Koa wood watches and iPhone cases.

 Founded in the 1960s, Martin & MacArthur designs furniture for Hawaii homes with classical shapes and textures that double as heritage pieces to be passed down from generation to generation.
-All pieces are handcrafted in the company's Kalihi headquarters.
+All are handcrafted in the company's Kalihi headquarters.

 04 of 04